csci430-os/assg01-solution/README.md

 need to save the indicated value into the correct location of your `memory[]` array.
 And likewise for peek, you need to read out a value from your `memory[]` array and return it.

+Once your memory peeks and pokes are working, you can try out the tests of the `loadProgram()` function.
+This function needs to use your `initializeMemory()` from task 1, and the `pokeAddress()` function you just created.
+Define the `task3_2` tests in the test file.
+But also, the calls to `initializeMemory()` and `pokeAddress()` have been commented out of the `loadProgram()` to get the code to compile.
+You should uncomment the calls to these function in the `loadProgram()` member method, then see if the Task 3.2 tests pass when loading full programs for the simulation.

 Once you have completed this task and are satisfied with your solution, commit your changes to the `Feedback` pull request of your GitHub classroom